Dependencies

 -

-means that any slot is acceptable.
+:=means that any slot is acceptable.
 Additionally indicates that your package should be rebuilt if the version best matching the runtime dependency is updated to a version with a different slot or subslot. -

-means that any slot is acceptable.
+:*means that any slot is acceptable.
 Furthermore, this slot operator explicitly declares that changes in the slot or sub-slot can be ignored. -

-operator.
+:SLOT=means that only the 'SLOT' slot is acceptable.
+It otherwise behaves identically to the:=operator.
 That is, the package must be rebuilt if the sub-slot of the dependency changes. -

-means that only the 'SLOT' slot is acceptable, and that changes in the sub-slot can be ignored (like in previous EAPIs). -
+:SLOTmeans that only the 'SLOT' slot is acceptable, and that changes in the sub-slot can be ignored (like in previous EAPIs). -

-means a dependency on a specific slot and sub-slot pair, which can be useful for packages installing pre-built binaries that require a library with a particular soname version corresponding to the sub-slot.
+:SLOT/SUBSLOTmeans a dependency on a specific slot and sub-slot pair, which can be useful for packages installing pre-built binaries that require a library with a particular soname version corresponding to the sub-slot.

 For example: